mauricerenck/indieConnector/docs/activitypub.md

 ```

 After setting this, go to brid.gy and click on check now.
 This should now work and the prompt should disappear.

+### Template

+In your template add this snippet `<?php snippet('activitypub-wm'); ?>`.
+This will add the nessesary markup to your template.
+The best way to do so, is to add it into your post content within a `.h-entry` microformat.

 ## Publishing posts